 3] Jimdo

 Again, another website is based on a website builder rather than being based on FTP.
-This helps people with little to no experience in website building to building professional-looking websites easily.
-There are plenty of templates and each template is customizable to some extent.
-Plenty of tutorials on building websites and expert help at your fingertips.
-Comes with a mobile editor as well that automatically creates a mobile version of your website.
+This helps people with little to no website-building experience to easily build professional-looking websites.
+There are plenty of templates, and each template is customizable to some extent.
+There are plenty of tutorials on building websites and expert help at your fingertips.
+Comes with a mobile editor that automatically creates a mobile version of your website.
 On the downside, Jimdo also shows ads on published websites.
 No FTP support, meaning you have to stick to a website builder.
-Also, for using a custom domain, you will have to go for a paid plan.
+Also, for using a custom domain, you must go for a paid plan.

 Pros